sakuttomon/CS416-Sound/notebook.md

 fully represent the frequency of the bin.
 DFT thus look like overlapped [Gaussian Filters](https://en.wikipedia.org/wiki/Gaussian_filter).

 _Fast Fourier Transform_ - $O(N \lg N)$ performance compared to DFT $O(N^2)$, used to obtain whole spectrum, requires power-of-two number of samples and output frequencies distributed linearly.
+Algorithm used to apply DFT, $N$ .

 _Discrete Cosine Transformation_ - Similar to FFT, but gives only magnitudes, ignores phase information since amplitude is much more valuable, used in compression and processing (`MPEG`).